steenk/tripledollar/README.md

 	var h1 = $$$('h1.large.blueish#h0001');

 This first parameter is the "identity" parameter, and it will always appear first in the $$$ function.
-The rest of the parameters have no order.
+It starts with the tag name of the element, and immediately followed by class names and id.
+The class names are preceeded with a '.' and the id is preceeded with a '#'.
+The rest of the parameters in the $$$ function have no order.

 ### Attributes